bogatyy/grin-linkability/README.md

 other transactions, which translates to ~95.5%.

-An unexpected empirical result was that "tracing by subtraction" added practically no improvement: out of `8843` thousand transactions, only `~5-10` were traced by subtraction, the rest were sniffed independently.
+An unexpected empirical result was that "tracing by subtraction" added practically no improvement: out of `8843` transactions, only `~5-10` were traced by subtraction, the rest were sniffed independently.
 This means the sniffer nodes are very good at capturing all fluff-phase transactions before any of them are merged with any other fluff-phase transactions.
 Theoretically, the only transactions we truly cannot trace are the ones that happened to merge while both of them were in stem-phase.
 Given a typical stem path length is ~10 nodes, this means two transactions have at least one node in common in their stem paths, out of [thousands](http://grin-map.cycle42.com/) of nodes on the network.

+The code to run the sniffer node is published at [https://github.com/bogatyy/grin](https://github.com/bogatyy/grin) – try out running your own!
-The logs from the 3 machines and the code analyzing it are published here.
+The logs from the 3 machines and the code analyzing it are published here in this Github.
 Feel free to reproduce my numbers or play around further.
 Or, if you used Grin between May 10 and 15, you may be able to find yourself in the logs. ;)